corifowler/corinstagram/Readme.md

 - Clone this repo
 - Run `npm install` to install all necessary dependencies
-- Run `gulp start` to start the server and a handful of other tasks -Need to install Backbone, React, React-Dom
+- Run `gulp start` to start the server and a handful of other tasks
+- Need to install Backbone, React, React-Dom

 ## Assets Installed By Default